-We have considered uncertainty in the transmission of messages in a serial network, as represented by the non-probabilistic info-gap model in eq.(4), U(h) for $h \ge 0$.
+We have considered uncertainty in the transmission of messages in a serial network, as represented by the non-probabilistic info-gap model in eq.(4), $\mathcal{U}(h)$ for $h \geq 0$.
 We now consider the probability of accurate transmission, π , but treat the value of this probability as uncertain.
 We will employ an info-gap model to represent this non-probabilistic uncertainty in the value of the probability, and we will then evaluate the robustness to this uncertainty.
 That is, we embed an uncertain probabilistic model in a non-probabilistic info-gap model of uncertainty.
 We now formulate these ideas precisely.